Shared description

 It was supported by the Great North of Scotland Railway, who subscribed £100,000 towards it as well as guaranteeing its debentures, principal and interest.

 The idea of such a railway was mooted in about 1860, and a Bill was presented to Parliament for its construction.
-The Bill received its third reading in the House of Commons on 21 March 1861, its second reading in the House of Lords on 22 April 1861, and the Royal Assent on 17 May 1861.
+The Bill received its first reading in the House of Commons on 21 March 1861, its second reading in the House of Lords on 22 April 1861, and the Royal Assent on 17 May 1861.

 The line was to meet the Keith and Dufftown Railway at Dufftown and connect at Craigellachie with the Morayshire Railway.